 Day 6: All Day in Kraków

 After a free morning to enjoy the many delights of Kraków, we'll meet up for a walk through the Kazimierz district — the heart of Kraków's once-thriving Jewish community.
-In the Podgórze neighborhood, we'll tour the museum that best captures Poland's shattering World War II experience: Oskar Schindler's Factory.
+In the Podgórze neighborhood, we'll tour the museum that best captures Poland's shattering WWII experience: Oskar Schindler's Factory.
 Your evening is free to explore Kraków's bustling restaurant scene.
 No bus.
 Walking: moderate.

 Day 7: Scenic Drive into Hungary